rampemus/cvapp/README.md

 `brew install mongodb-community`

-Local mongoDB-server for newest iOS works by simply creating "data" folder in your users folder.
+Local mongoDB-server for newest iOS works using "data" folder in your users folder (make sure data folder exists before running db).
 Starting up the db will then work just by running:

 `mongod --dbpath=/Users/<your_username>/data/`